Table of contents

 Pneumatics refers to the technique in which mechanical movement is generated with the help of pressurised gas.
 Like hydraulics, pneumatic systems belong to the field of fluid dynamics.
-However, whereas pure hydraulics uses liquids as the working material, pneumatics works with compressed air.
-Plainly put, pneumatics is a simple and reliable way to make things move just by using clean, dry air.
+However, while hydraulics uses liquids as the working material, pneumatics works with compressed air.
+Plainly put, pneumatics is a simple and reliable way of making things move just by using clean, dry air.

-The areas of application are therefore very diverse and using air as a drive medium is also cheap and comparatively environmentally friendly.
+Using air as a drive medium is cheap and relatively environmentally friendly, and the areas of application are very diverse.
 This is why compressed air and pneumatic tools are so popular.

 What does pneumatics mean?